ZCG June 2026 Election: Candidate Video Thread

 • Role: Transparency Commission — monitoring proposals for collusion, corruption, and community safety

-• Joined RIA Finance (a merger of Ref and Burrow Finance)
+• Joined RHEA Finance (a merger of Ref and Burrow Finance)

 • Helped define new direction: chain-abstracted liquidity solution